vkseth/Docker-Demos/00. What is Docker/what is Docker.md

 > A container is a virtual environment on top of the OS kernel to capture all of its software - libraries, dependencies, etc

-Kernal
+# Kernal
-– is core software running on top of the OS that handles very low functionality like?
+> is core software running on top of the OS that handles very low functionality like?

     Allocating memory
     Sending files to storage
     Running application processes

-In below image all the container share same kernel yet each container has its own space on top of the kernel in OS So within the space container can run its own private code Containers cannot affect the applications that are running with in other container thus for each container there is some level of Isolation.
+In image all the container share same kernel yet each container has its own space on top of the kernel in OS

+    So with in the space container can run its own private code Containers cannot affect the applications that are running with in other container thus for each container there is some level of Isolation.

-Why does Docker matter?
+# Why does Docker matter?

 A More lightweight approach than virtual machines to isolated coding and project environments.